The Winter weather season in Illinois and across the country raises the danger level for employees on the job.

 - Spinal cord injuries

 These are the common injuries.
 Falling on snow and ice is dangerous and could lead to other serious injuries.

 Although a workers’ compensation claim does not provide the same amount of financial compensation as a personal injury lawsuit.

-A fall covered by this system would at least help you with some of your major expenses and provide you with some measure of financial security until you can work again.
+A fall covered by this system would at least help you with some of your major expenses and provide financial security until you can work again.

-Workers’ compensation benefits will pay for medical expenses and will cover a portion of your lost wages for a certain period of time.
+Workers compensation benefits will pay for medical expenses and cover some of your lost wages for a certain period.

-These benefits will not cover pain and suffering or any of the other non-economic damages that a personal injury settlement would pay.
+These benefits will not cover pain, suffering, or any other non-economic damages that a personal injury settlement would pay.